spsuriyah/mediawiki/README.md

 #Prerequesties

-Jenkins Server - With Terraform and ansible packages
+Jenkins Server - With Terraform and ansible plugin installed

 configure jenkins and save credentials for aws and git repostory in global configuration in jenkins configuration.

+For security, you may use vault,KMS for credentials store

 #create pipeline

- create pipeline project in jenkins using jenkinsfile in repo
+ create pipeline project in jenkins using jenkinsfile in the git repo

- Once job started infrastructure created in your aws environment
+ Once pipeline triggered, you job will start and infrastructure created in your aws environment

  Get ip address of the machine and paste in ansible host file